 - It strengthens the rectus abdominis, oblique muscles, and transversus abdominis muscles via anti-flexion and anti-extension

-- For the first variation of this exercise, find a pull-up bar that is high enough to get to your feet completely off the floor
+- For the first variation of this exercise, the hanging bent knee raise, find a pull-up bar that is high enough to get to your feet completely off the floor

 - From this position brace your abdominal muscles and glutes, and take a breath